ExploreMapCompareBlogSign in

 La Sierra High: This school runs ahead of the state average.
 The bar itself is the harder conversation.

-La Sierra posts 38% meeting the standard against 35% statewide — ahead of most, with real headroom above the bar.
+La Sierra posts 38% meeting the standard against 36% statewide — ahead of most, with real headroom above the bar.

-1735 East Houston Avenue, 93292·Tulare County Office of Education·Visalia·Grades 7-12·191 students·63% low-income·Charter·2024–25 CAASPP·(559) 733-6963·Website
+1735 East Houston Avenue, 93292 (opens in new tab)·Tulare County Office of Education·Visalia·Grades 7-12·191 students·63% low-income·Charter·2024–25 CAASPP·(559) 733-6963·Website

 Charter school — publicly funded, independently operated, open enrollment via lottery.
 Learn more